 “Real knowledge and wise identification with all the infinite possibilities of sex must not mean for the wise a fall into the world of instincts and illusions, rather precisely such familiarization and profound knowledge will lead us to the realization of our Innermost Self.”

-The Initiate who intelligently seeks the extraordinary power of the eternal and creative principle in sexuality passes from domination of the passive to domination of the active in a well understood action that dominates the sexual energies.
-This knower is obviously in a position to awaken Consciousness through death of the animal ego.
+The initiate who intelligently seeks the extraordinary power of the eternal and creative principle in sexuality passes from domination of the passive to domination of the active in a well understood action that dominates the sexual energies.
+This knower is obviously in a position to awaken consciousness through the death of the animal ego.

 We must learn how to live dangerously from moment to moment, instant to instant.

 True, direct, transcendental, mystic knowledge will certainly be impossible as long as one has inner conflicts.